• Latest

 This tool lets you collect information on any site’s backlink, including your competitors.
 This may give you an insight into their backlink strategy to update yours.

 The quality of your backlinks is more important than quantity.
-Google will penalise you if you use manipulative link-building techniques.
-Losing favour from Google by taking shortcuts to get quick results will negatively affect your ranking.
+Google will penalize you if you use manipulative link-building techniques.
+Losing favor from Google by taking shortcuts to get quick results will negatively affect your ranking.

 Making your website user-friendly